 The bear crawl is another functional animal walk variation that requires a great deal of core stability to perform correctly.
 When the hips are kept low as well as the knees, the abdominals are heavily engaged, but it also requires activity from the full body, from the upper-body to the ankles, making it a very functional exercise.

 The half kneeling banded chop is the first resisting rotation core exercise we see in the list, this is a crucial core movement pattern to progress overtime and will enable you to build a strong well rounded core musculature.
+Dynamic exercises for the core are often missed out of traditional training programmes so ensure you are adding them into your regime.
 The eccentric part of this exercise is key to getting the most out of performing this exercise, make sure you take your time when your coming back to the starting position and really resisting against the band as it pulls on your core musculature.

 The landmine full contact twist is one of the most challenging core exercises in our library and should only be reserved for those who are advanced in the weight room.
 Although it is very challenging, that is what makes it so effective, it transitions directly too so many sporting movements and will help in so many organic daily situations.
 If your looking for a challenging functional core exercise to add to your workout routine, I highly recommend the landmine full contact twist.